Skip Ribbon Commands

 Each school decides what subjects and programs it offers.
 If your school doesn’t offer what you want, it might be available from another school or provider.

-You may want to consider Virtual School Victoria or the Victorian School of Languages or other options like an Registered Training Organisation (RTO).
+You may want to consider Virtual School Victoria, or the Victorian School of Languages, or other options like a Registered Training Organisation (RTO).
 Speak to your teacher about this.

 You must successfully complete at least 16 units, including:

-• 3 units from the English group, including a Unit 3 and 4 sequence
+- 3 units from the English group, including a Unit 3–4 sequence

 Most students study between 20 and 24 units, that’s 5 or 6 subjects, across Years 11 and 12.

-There are 5 subjects in the English group.
-They are English and English as an Additional Language, English Language, Foundation English, Literature, and VCE VM Literacy (only available for students enrolled in the VCE VM).
-You can read about the differences between the English group subjects or ask your teacher to explain it to you.
+There are 6 subjects in the English group.
+They are Bridging English as an Additional Language (Units 1 and 2 only), English and English as an Additional Language, English Language, Foundation English (Units 1 and 2 only), Literature, and VCE VM Literacy (only available for students enrolled in the VCE VM).
+Your teacher can explain the differences between the English group subjects, or you can find out more at the VCE Adminstrative Handbook page.

 You can choose the remaining units needed for your VCE – at least 3 sequences of Units 3 and 4 in any subject.
-This could even be an extra English group subject on top of your minimum English units.
+This could even be an extra English group subject on top of your minimum English units, or certain subjects like VCE VM Personal Development Skills or VCE VM Work elated Skills.
+You have to be enrolled in a VCE VM program to do VCE VM Literacy or VCE VM Numeracy.

 You can complete your VCE over more than 2 years.
 For example, some students start the VCE in Year 10 with Units 1 and 2 of a subject and study Units 3 and 4 in Year 11.

-Talk to your teacher or careers practitioner about how to structure your VCE program to best suit you.
+Talk to your teacher or career counsellor about how to structure your VCE program to best suit you.

 Your teacher determines if you have satisfactorily met the outcomes of a unit.
 This decision is based on the work you submitted and if you followed the VCAA and school rules and procedures.